tarekmonjur/design-principles-patterns/readme.md

-# Design Patterns & Principles:
+# :rocket: Design Patterns & Principles:

-## Design Principles:
+## :mortar_board: Design Principles:

 Design principles are general guidelines that can guide our class structure and relationships.
 Design principles help us by giving an additional set of guidelines on top of the core object-oriented concepts.